-Trending Christmas Tree Colour ideas in 2025 That You’ll Love
+Trending Christmas Tree Colour ideas in 2026 That You’ll Love

-These Trending Christmas Tree colours 2025 are looking to shake things up a bit.
+These Trending Christmas Tree colours 2026 are looking to shake things up a bit.
 Fresh Palettes & Festive Ideas.

 This year’s Christmas colour trends are leaning toward earthy mocha mousse with champagne touches, mystical twilight purples with charcoal, calming lavender with mint green, and rustic cedar tones paired with deep teal.
-I reckon these palettes really reflect our wish for both sophistication and comfort at home during the festive season.
+I believe these palettes really reflect our wish for both sophistication and comfort at home during the festive holiday season.

 With so many beautiful colour options available today, it’s hard to choose which direction to go.
 However, whether you’re drawn to nature-inspired earth tones or prefer clean minimalist schemes, there are colour combinations that can completely transform your Christmas tree.